chanzuckerberg/czi-oss-training/02-participating-in-oss/01-why-contributing-to-oss.md

 ## Why contribute to OSS? 🌱

 The open source contributors' community is massive, and everyone has their personal reasons and motivations for being a part of this community.
 Reflecting on your motivations and understanding fellow contributors' motivations will help you collaborate effectively.
-The following sections'll briefly explore common motivations for individuals and organizations to contribute to open source.
+The following sections will briefly explore common motivations for individuals and organizations to contribute to open source.

 ### Individual volunteer contributors